keift/blog/linux/install-flatpak.md

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```

-## TIP: Uninstall Gnome Software
+## TIP: Uninstall Flatpak and Gnome Software

-This is how you can uninstall Gnome Software.
+This is how you can uninstall Flatpak and Gnome Software.

 ```shell
 # Debian, Ubuntu, Kali, Linux Mint (APT)